amitkolloldey/sji-doctors-booking-backend/README.md

     DB_USERNAME=root
     DB_PASSWORD=

-    If you're using a different database setup (such as a different username or password), modify these accordingly.
     Set Up Mailtrap for Email Testing

     To test email functionality locally, sign up for a Mailtrap account.
 Once you have your test credentials, configure the .env file for Mailtrap as follows: